anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 This specification can be applied to both synchronous and asynchronous enrollment.

-As an improvement over BRSKI,
-this specification supports offering multiple enrollment protocols which enables pledges and their developers to pick the preferred one.
+Based on the definition of the overall approach and specific endpoints, this specification supports offering multiple enrollment protocols which enables pledges and their developers to pick the mot suitable one.

 ## Supported Environments {#sup-env}